solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ## Lesson

 [Oracles](https://solana.com/ecosystem/explore?categories=oracle) are services
 that provide external data to a blockchain network.
-The blockchains, by nature, is a siloed network that do not interact with external data.
+The blockchain, by nature, is programmed to function independently without interacting with external data.
 This constraint inherently puts a limit on the use cases for decentralized applications (dApps).
-Oracles provide a solution to this limitation by creating a decentralized way to get real-world off-chain data onchain.
+Oracles provides a solution to this limitation by creating a decentralized way to get real-world off-chain data onchain.

 Oracles can provide just about any type of external data.
 Examples include: